mgoldenbe/search-framework/mainpage.md

 	   sudo apt-get install libncurses5-dev

 That's it!
 Now it's time to check the framework out by running the examples from the [video demo](https://youtu.be/QUBkkErdnFM)!
+\note Currently keyboard events are caught only when the graphical window is active.

 # Other related software {#s-related}
 The software frameworks written in `C++` most similar in purpose to this framework are [HOG2](https://github.com/nathansttt/hog2) by Nathan Sturtevant and the [Research Code for Heuristic Search](https://github.com/eaburns/search) by Ethan Burns.
 There is also the [Combinatorial Search for Java](https://github.com/matthatem/cs4j) written by Matthew Hatem in `Java`.
 All these frameworks aim for both performance and flexibility.
 In addition, `HOG2` and the `Research Code for Heuristic Search` are capable of producing visualizations, at least for some domains.
 However, all three frameworks lack proper documentation, so that one has to understand them from the source code.
 In addition, my framework provides the following features that are, to the best of my knowledge, not part of any existing framework: